KuroHere/CurseClient-Forge/README.md

 <div align="center">

 > InfinityCircus Team for ideas, and active beta users.
-> Kiss_man for helping and be my friend.
+> Kissman for helping and be my friend.

 > Thank you anonymous friends for helping me gain more motivation
 >